E-Complish Breaks Down Three Bank Account Verification Methods to Satisfy Nacha WEB Rule Changes Coming March 2021.

 A Prenote is slow but accurate, and it still works on the premise “that the ACH transaction is good until told otherwise,” just like depositing a paper check.
 This is how the U.S. Banking and ACH Network works with the Federal Reserve.

-The problem with this method is that you may not know you have a wrong bank account for 3-4 days.
+The problem with this method is that you may not know you have the wrong bank account for 3-4 days.
 It is 3-4 days because the RDFI (Receiving Depository Financial Institution), has up to three (3) days to respond to whether the Prenote was bad.
 Because of the wait time, you are forced to set up a “hold-time process.”
 Meaning the account holder is allowed to enter their ACH transaction online first, but the ACH transaction must be held to allow time for the ACH Prenote to process.

 In other words, you will need to decide when to “process the payment from your customer” based on the number of days with “no bad news” from the ACH Network.
 To make this a bit clearer, let’s say a hold-time process for a Prenote might be: